vuesence/vue-faq/docs/en/vue-webapp/options/navbar.md

 The `Navbar` is located inside the `NavigationDrawer`

-At the moment you can choose from two views:
+At the moment it is possible to choose from two variants:

 ## SimpleNavbar